hitoshi-watase/sercrod/docs/reference/directives/save.md

   4. It serializes that object with `JSON.stringify(data, null, 2)`.
   5. It creates a Blob, a temporary `<a>` element, and triggers a download with a timestamped name.
-  6. It dispatches the `nablla-saved` event from the host.
+  6. It dispatches the `sercrod-saved` event from the host.

 Because the JSON is built at click time, `*save` always reflects the current state of `_stage` or `_data` at the moment of the click.